 The data are deleted after the formation of the conclusive annual sums for access statistics.

-It goes that saying that you are able to revoke data gathering.
-You have the following possibility to revoke data recording by the central server:
+It goes without saying that you are able to revoke data gathering.
+You have the following two options to revoke data recording by the central server:

 These data are not stored together with the user's other personal data.